5l1v3r1/tcpdump-2/README.md

     tcpdump 'tcp[tcpflags] & (tcp-syn|tcp-fin) != 0 and not src and dst net localnet'

 ### Capture DNS Request and Response
-* Outbound DNS request to Google public DNS and the A record (ip address) response can be seen in this capture.

     tcpdump -i wlp58s0 -s0 port 53

 ### Capture HTTP data packets
-* Only capture on HTTP data packets on port 80.
-Avoid capturing the TCP session setup (SYN / FIN / ACK).

     tcpdump 'tcp port 80 and (((ip[2:2] - ((ip[0]&0xf)<<2)) - ((tcp[12]&0xf0)>>2)) != 0)'